Gold Is Where You Find It: Cast

+Production notes

 While stationed in South Carolina in 1919, Clements Ripley met and married Katherine (Kattie) Ball, the daughter of noted journalist W. W. Ball.
 They lived in North Carolina and grew peaches until 1927, when they moved to Charleston, South Carolina to become writers.

 The real landmark lawsuit was Woodruff v.
 North Bloomfield Gravel Mining Company, brought in 1882 and settled in 1884.

 This was the second Warner Bros. movie to be shot in the new three-strip Technicolor process.